simmi30/lnd1/docs/macaroons.md

 are and give you the appropriate content.

-A macaroon is similar: it's a small bit of data that a client (like `lncli`) can send to a service (like `lnd`) to assert that it's allowed to perform an action.
+A macaroon is similar: it's a small bit of data that a client (like `lncli`) can send to a service (like `broln`) to assert that it's allowed to perform an action.
 The service looks up the macaroon ID and verifies that the macaroon was initially signed with the service's root key.
 However, unlike a cookie, you can *delegate* a macaroon, or create a version of it that has more limited